jpbellona/simpleKinect/OSX10.8_v.1.0.2/simpleKinect/README.md

 simpleKinect is an interface application for sending data from the Microsoft Kinect to any OSC-enabled application.
 The application attempts to improve upon similar software by offering more openni features and more user control.

-The interface was built with Processing, utilizing the libraries: [controlP5][8], [oscP5][7], and [simple-openni][9].
+The interface was built with Processing, utilizing the libraries: controlP5, oscP5, and simple-openni.
 Because I used open-source tools, and because the nature of the project is to stimulate creativity, simpleKinect is free to use.

 Features